2025 Shopify payment gateways.

-Don’t let the fancy name intimidate you!
+Don’t let the formal name intimidate you!
 As Shopify explains…

 “A payment gateway is a payment processing technology that communicates transaction information between the customer and the merchant.